shakacode/shakapacker/docs/react.md

 With HMR enabled, Shakapacker will automatically update only that part of the page that changed when it detects changes in your project files.
 This has the nice advantage of preserving your app’s state.

-To enable HMR in a React app, proceed as follows:.
+To enable HMR in a React app, proceed as follows:

 In `config/shakapacker.yml` set `hmr` is set to `true`.